Nashville Vet Center

 - Bereavement counseling for families who have lost a loved one during active duty

 If you or a loved one are in—or may be in—a potentially abusive or violent relationship, we can help.

 If you're a Veteran who identifies as lesbian, gay, bisexual, transgender, queer/questioning, or a related identity, we can help you find counseling, support, and referral services to meet your specific needs.

 If you’re struggling with issues like PTSD, depression, grief, anger, or trauma, we offer counseling and other support.
 We’ll work with you to help you achieve your personal goals.

 At Nashville Vet Center we offer individual and group counseling.
-Our specialty groups include:
+Our specialty group and individual counseling services include:

 If you experienced sexual assault or harassment during military service, we can help you get the counseling you need.
 Any Veteran or service member, including members of the National Guard and Reserve forces, who experienced military sexual trauma is eligible to receive counseling.
 This applies to people of all genders from any service era.